 Submission of final draft of dissertation to members of PhD committee.
 This must occur at least two weeks prior to the final oral defense of the dissertation.
 Final oral defense of dissertation with PhD committee must occur by the deadline set by the Graduate School.

-Note: At your defense, there are two forms that must be present: the Report of Final Examination/Dissertation Defense/Project/Capstone (Pass/Fail) form and the Thesis/Dissertation Approval form.
+Note: At your defense, there are two forms that must be present: the Report of Final

+Examination/Dissertation Defense/Project/Capstone (Pass/Fail) form and the Thesis/Dissertation Approval form.
 After the defense/final exam, your committee will provide the signatures on both forms, indicating that you have passed.
 You will be responsible for getting those original signed forms to the Graduate School by the deadline dates.

 12. Approval and acceptance of the final copy of the dissertation by the Graduate School.
 The final copy of the dissertation should be submitted after the final oral examination (see the Graduate School deadline dates for each semester's specific deadlines).
 However, the student should begin working with the Thesis/Dissertation consultant much earlier.
-Specific information on the Approval Sheet and on the copies of the final version of the dissertation that need to be submitted to the University can be found <a href="https://example.com/here.
+Specific information on the Approval Sheet and on the copies of the final version of the dissertation that need to be submitted to the University can be found here.
+All copies of the dissertation submitted to the University are electronic.